What’s the Best Underfloor Heating Option – Hydronic or Electric?

 Heating coils are installed beneath the floor.
 These coils are different from the ones you’d find in a space heater or other electric heating device.
 Instead, they’re resistance wires.
 In many systems, these wires are embedded in a mat, which is then laid out in the area to be heated.
 Flooring material, like tile or carpet, is installed over top.
 Electricity is run through these coils, and they heat up.
 That heat is transferred to the flooring in the room above, and from there, it dissipates into the room, warming it.
 A temperature sensor on or near the floor will help the system maintain temperature by providing feedback about the amount of heat being generated.

-There are three components to a typical electrical radiant heat installation:
+There are three components to a typical electrical underfloor heating installation:

 The heating cables are frequently embedded in or woven into a plastic mat.
 This mat can be easily rolled over the subfloor, which means that this system is easy to install when you’re putting in a new floor.
 In that case, the new flooring will simply be installed on top, and the total cost of installation will only add a modest extra expense to your project cost.